CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

 ??? faq "I have a collection of PXF files encoded using HPO and ICD-10 terms, and I need to convert them to BFF format, but encoded in OMIM and SNOMED-CT terminologies.
 Can you assist me with this?"

     Neither Phenopacket v2 nor Beacon v2 prescribe the use of a specific ontology; they simply provide [recommendations](https://phenopacket-schema.readthedocs.io/en/latest/recommended-ontologies.html) on their websites.
-Thereby, `Convert-Pheno` does not change the source ontologies.
+Thereby, `Convert-Pheno` does not change the source ontology terms.

     Now, IMHO, it's generally easier to inter-convert ontology terms (it's just a mapping exercise) than to inter-convert data schemas...so here is that:smile:.

     !!!
 Abstract "Nota Bene:"
         A standard that does enforce the use of an **standardized vocabulary** is [OMOP CDM](omop-cdm.md), you may wanna check it out.

     ##### last change 2024-01-16 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)